-60Io Group, Inc. v.
-Veoh Networks, Inc., 586 F. Supp.
-2d 1132 (N.D.
+Similarly, in Atari Interactive, Inc. v.
+Redbubble, Inc., 515 F. Supp.
+3d 1089, 1114 (N.D.
 Cal.
-2008).

-to material that "resides on the system or network operated by or for the service provider through its own acts or decisions and not at the direction of a user."61 Among other things, Veoh transcoded uploaded videos so that they would play in flash format.
+2021), the court ruled, without much analysis, that print-on-demand service Redbubble was not entitled to safe harbor protection because, although the images at issue had been uploaded by tion for user-uploaded video sites evolved from a pair of California district court rulings in 2008, both of which shaped the law in the Ninth Circuit and were subsequently relied upon by the Second Circuit as well.
+In the first case to consider the applicability of the DMCA user storage safe harbor to a user generated video site, Io Group, Inc. v.
+Veoh Networks, Inc., 65 Northern District of California Magistrate Judge Howard Lloyd rejected the argument that a service provider's actions in transcoding user submitted videos changed the character of the material from that stored at the direction of a user (and therefore within the safe harbor) to material that "resides on the system or network operated by or for the service provider through its own acts or decisions and not at the direction of a user."66 Among other things, Veoh transcoded uploaded videos so that they would play in flash format.
 It also extracted a still image from the video that it displayed along with information about the video to more effectively index the videos.
 The court, however, held that Veoh was not disqualified from the protections of the safe harbor on these grounds.